 Throughout this Report, information about past climate states is presented in the context of specific climate variables, processes or regions.
 This Cross-Chapter Box focuses on a single paleoclimate reference period as an example of how proxy data, models and process understanding come together to form a more complete representation of a warm climate state that occurred during the relatively recent geologic past.

-Introduction.
+Introduction